Differential equation: Ordinary differential equations

-Most ODEs that are encountered in physics are linear.
-Therefore, most special functions may be defined as solutions of linear differential equations (see Holonomic function).

 As, in general, the solutions of a differential equation cannot be expressed by a closed-form expression, numerical methods are commonly used for solving differential equations on a computer.

 Partial differential equations

 A partial differential equation (PDE) is a differential equation that contains unknown multivariable functions and their partial derivatives.
-(This is in contrast to ordinary differential equations, which deal with functions of a single variable and their derivatives.)
-PDEs are used to formulate problems involving functions of several variables, and are either solved in closed form, or used to create a relevant computer model.
+PDEs are used to formulate problems involving functions of several variables, and are either solved in closed form, or using a relevant computer model.

 PDEs can be used to describe a wide variety of phenomena in nature such as sound, heat, electrostatics, electrodynamics, fluid flow, elasticity, or quantum mechanics.
 These seemingly distinct physical phenomena can be formalized similarly in terms of PDEs.
 Just as ordinary differential equations often model one-dimensional dynamical systems, partial differential equations often model multidimensional systems.
 Stochastic partial differential equations generalize partial differential equations for modeling randomness.